Examples – Tax payable on excess TFSA amount

 If, after making her $4,100 contribution on October 30, 2016, Theresa had realized her mistake and had withdrawn $2,100 on October 31st, she would still have to pay the 1% tax on the excess TFSA amount of $2,100 but only for the month of October.
 Her tax payable would have been $21 ($2,100 × 1% × 1 month).

-Jamal is a 43-year-old Canadian resident.
+Jamal is a 43 years of age and a Canadian resident.
 He opened his TFSA in 2012 and made a $5,000 contribution in October of each year for a total of $20,000 by October 2012.
 In 2013, Jamal made the following transactions during that year:

 Jamal's contribution room for 2015 was $10,000.
 The first contribution that created the excess TFSA amount was the $2,700 contribution on June 3rd.
 As of that date, his total contributions in 2015 were $12,200 ($9,000 + $500 + $2,700).
 This means that as of June 3rd, he had an excess amount in his TFSA of $2,200 ($12,200 of total contributions minus $10,000 of contribution room).